razee-io/Razee/README.md

     {"name":"razeedash-api","hostname":"razeedash-api-55fd67ddb9-cnbf4","pid":16,"level":30,"msg":"razeedash-api listening on port 3333","time":"2019-05-22T03:15:14.257Z","v":0}
     ```

-5. Retrieve the **EXTERNAL-IP** of your `razeedash-lb` and `razeedash-api-lb`
- load balancer services and create a RazeeDash config map.
-The two load balancer
- services are automatically created during the setup of your RazeeDash API
- instance and assigned a public IP address. `razeedash-lb` serves as the public
- endpoint for your RazeeDash instance, and `razeedash-api-lb` serves as the
- public endpoint for your RazeeDash API instance.
-RazeeDash config map includes
- the public IP addresses for your RazeeDash and RazeeDash API instances.
-This
- config map is required to finish the setup of RazeeDash.
-You can execute the
+5. Retrieve the external IP address of your `razeedash-lb` and `razeedash-api-lb` load balancer services that are automatically created during the Razeedash API setup. `razeedash-lb` serves as the public endpoint for your Razeedash instance, and `razeedash-api-lb` serves as the public endpoint for your Razeedash API instance.
+By using the public IP addresses that were assigned, you can build the public URLs that you use to access the Razeedash and the Razeedash API components.
+To finish the setup of Razeedash, the two URLs must be stored in the Razeedash config map.

- following Bash commands or execute [bin/kc_create_razeedash_config.sh](https://github.com/razee-io/Kube-cloud-scripts/blob/master/bin/kc_create_razeedash_config_map.sh)
- Note the required trailing '/' at the end of `root_url` and `razeedash_api_url`
+   Use the following Bash commands to retrieve the public IP addresses, build the public URLs, and store the URLs in the Razeedash config map.
+You can also execute the Bash script [`bin/kc_create_razeedash_config.sh`](https://github.com/razee-io/Kube-cloud-scripts/blob/master/bin/kc_create_razeedash_config_map.sh).
+Note that you must include the trailing `/` at the end of the `root_url` and `razeedash_api_url` in your Razeedash config map.

    ```bash
    # EKS uses hostname, IKS uses ip on the ingress.
 This will handle both.